eric19960304/kana_listening/README.md

 # Japanese Kana Listening Test

-A Japanese Vocabulary Testing App that randomly draw Japanese Vocabulary from N5 to N1 level, providing pronunciation player and answer checking.
+A Flutter App that randomly draws Japanese Vocabularies from N5 to N1 level to test your listening, providing pronunciation and answer checking.

 Screenshots: